Ahmed Adil: Detention

-Several others had new Tribunals convened that reversed the earlier determination.
+while others underwent new Tribunals that reversed earlier findings.

 Alleged affiliation with Eastern Turkistan Islamic Movement

-He is one of approximately two dozen Uyghur captives accused by security officials of membership in the Eastern Turkistan Islamic Movement, which China considers to be both terrorist and secessionist.
+According to security officials, Adil was one of approximately two dozen Uyghur captives accused of membership in the Eastern Turkistan Islamic Movement, an organization that the Chinese government classifies as both terrorist and secessionist.

 Documents released in response to the writ of habeas corpus Hassan Anvar v.
-George W. Bush contained a December 30, 2004 memo which provided one-paragraph information of 22 Uyghur detainees, all the detainees faced allegations from Joint Task Force Guantanamo intelligence officials of having received training at an "ETIM training camp".
+George W. Bush contained a December 30, 2004 memo which provided one-paragraph information of 22 Uyghur detainees, all of which faced allegations from Joint Task Force Guantanamo intelligence officials of having received training at an "ETIM training camp".

 The information about Ahmed Adil stated: